ona-li-toki-e-jan-Epiphany-tawa-mi/player-sounder/README.md

 Player soundser byer shellinger outer toer oneer ofer theer availableer audioer playerser.

-A beefed-up version of [play-sound](https://github.com/shime/play-sound "play-sound GitHub repository") ([npm entry](https://www.npmjs.com/package/play-sound "play-sound npm entry"),) complete with guaranteed operation with mp3 files, a guarantee to exit when audio playback is over (looking at you cvlc,) pausing and resuming playback (on POSIX-compliant systems *only*, uses SIGSTOP and SIGCONT, so a no-no on Windows,) restarting playback irregardless of whether it is currently playing or the file stopped earlier, more robust URL support, and, best of all, TypeScript!
+A beefed-up version of [(CLEARNET) play-sound](https://github.com/shime/play-sound "play-sound GitHub repository") ([(CLEARNET) npm entry](https://www.npmjs.com/package/play-sound "play-sound npm entry"),) complete with guaranteed operation with mp3 files, a guarantee to exit when audio playback is over (looking at you cvlc,) pausing and resuming playback (on POSIX-compliant systems *only*, uses SIGSTOP and SIGCONT, so a no-no on Windows,) restarting playback irregardless of whether it is currently playing or the file stopped earlier, more robust URL support, and, best of all, TypeScript!

 For Windows users, you will need to make sure that the command-line players on your system are present somewhere in the PATH variable, or manually specify them using the file location of the executables.

 ## Installation

-player-sounder can be installed from [npm](https://www.npmjs.com/package/player-sounder "player-sounder npm entry") using the following command(s):
+player-sounder can be installed from [(CLEARNET) npm](https://www.npmjs.com/package/player-sounder "player-sounder npm entry") using the following command(s):

 ```console
 npm install player-sounder